False Statements and Fraudulent Debt Collection

 counter sue you on that debt.
 This means that it may be better to

-bring this action as a counterclaim and not as an independent action if you owe
+bring this action as a counterclaim and not as an independent action!
+If

 In most cases, it is better to bring the